nala-cub/nala-cub.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+:fire: We have an open <b>PhD position (Mainz location)</b> to be filled as soon as possible.
+The application deadline is <b>March 31</b>, and the posting can be found <a href="https://karriere.uni-mainz.de/files/2023/03/00323-08-wiss-nk.pdf" target="_blank">here</a>.
+Come work with us! :fire:

 Welcome to the website of the Kann Natural Language Processing Group (NALA), whose two homes are <a href="https://www.colorado.edu" target="_blank">University of Colorado Boulder</a>, USA, and, starting soon, also <a href="https://homepage.uni-mainz.de" target="_blank">Johannes Gutenberg University Mainz</a>, Germany!
 We develop computational models for the understanding or generation of natural language.
 Some of our current areas of interest are: